island-is/handbook/docs/api-design-guide/graphql-naming-conventions.md

 ### Fetching array of items

-GraphQL queries look the same for both single items or lists of items, however we know which one to expect based on what is indicated in the schema, which will be denoted by a `plural` name.
+GraphQL list queries work quite differently from single field queries.
+We know which one to expect based on what is indicated in the schema, which will be denoted by a `plural` name.

-The mutation structure should follow the Relay's connection pattern (simplifying the relay pagination pattern):
+The pagination structure should follow a simplified version of the Relay's connection pattern.

 ```graphql
 query {